work7z/LafTools/README.md

 [Read Contribution Docs](CONTRIBUTION.md)

-With full test coverage and efforts from the CodeGen community, we are firmly convinced that the software can grow faster and stronger.
+With full test coverage and efforts from the LafTools community, we are firmly convinced that the software can grow faster and stronger.

 # 🌠 Preview